- Mounting Chimera through NFS

 PnfsManager, which in turn communicates with the Chimera database using a thin Java layer.
 In addition to

-PnfsManager a direct access to the file system view is providing an
+PnfsManager a direct access to the file system view is provided by an

 NFSv4.1 server.
 Clients can